 Playlist: Why Culture is Important

 Ferro’s reason to aspire for a great working culture for American Cancer Society was to create a more transparent organization.
 “We were not a collaborative organization.
-We spent way too much time dealing with ‘lights on’ activity to an extend that it was not healthy and it had all the bad traits that you can think of: fiefdom, turf wars, failure with fatal – all of these things,” says Ferro.
+We spent way too much time dealing with ‘lights on’ activity to an extent that it was not healthy and it had all the bad traits that you can think of: fiefdom, turf wars, failure with fatal – all of these things,” says Ferro.

 Therefore, as a leader, if you are not happy with the way things are at your organization, then that’s a good place to yearn for change.
 But how and where do you start? below are five ways you can foster a great working culture within your organization: